noynaert/act102handouts/07_Images_Colors_Fonts/07_80_Favicon.md

 # 07.80 Favicon

-Favicons are the little image that shows up to the left of the URL in the browser.
+Favicons are the little image that shows up ton the left side of the tab in the browser.

 Originally they were always named favicon.ico.
 But now .pngs and other types.